William Henry Collins: Career

 In 1906, as he began his graduate studies, Collins joined the Geological Survey of Canada, and remained there until his death in 1937.
-He spent his first 15 years engaged in field work producing geologic maps, mostly of the Canadian Shield, with a particular focus on the Huronian Supergroup.
+He spent his first 15 years engaged in field work producing geological maps, mostly of the Canadian Shield, with a particular focus on the Huronian Supergroup.
 He was known for strong outdoor skills, which aided his expeditions greatly.
 In 1919 was named a Fellow of the Royal Society of Canada.

 In 1920 Collins was named Director of the Geological Survey.
 In this position he led a project to map all of Canada on a scale of 8 miles to 1 inch.
 He also incorporated aviation, then a relatively new tool for geologists, into the work of the Survey.
 He remained Director until 1936, when the Survey was incorporated into the new Department of Mines and Resources.
 Collins became Chief Geological Consultant to the department.

 Collins's tenure was a difficult period for the Survey.
 In his 1975 book Reading the Rocks, historian Morris Zaslow blamed this on poor leadership by Collins, alleging specifically micromanagement, political ineptitude, and narrow vision.
 W. C. Gussow, a subordinate of Collins at the Survey, countered that when Collins took office the Survey had been weakened in the years prior by World War I, a fire in its headquarters, and a mass resignation by 10 senior geologists.
 Gussow attributed the Survey's later troubles to budget cuts in 1930 under Prime Minister R. B. Bennett prompted by the Great Depression.

 While Director, Collins served as President of two important scholarly organisations.
 In 1929 he was President of Section IV, the Geological and Biological Sciences section, of the Royal Society of Canada.
 In 1934 he was President of the Geological Society of America.